Office of Financial Aid & Scholarships

 Campus Security Report and Crime Statistics:

-The Annual OSU-OKC Campus Safety Report includes detailed information on emergency services, safety tips, University policies and state laws, and additional support services, confidential crime reporting, and timely warning reports.
+- The Annual OSU-OKC Campus Safety Report includes detailed information on emergency services, safety tips, University policies and state laws, and additional support services, confidential crime reporting, and timely warning reports.
 The report also includes crime statistics for the most recent three calendar years.
-A daily crime log/activity summary, and a link to the Oklahoma Sex and Violent Crime Offender Registry, is also available on the OSU-OKC Campus Safety & Security website.

 Information for Crime Victims About Disciplinary Proceedings: